-III.
+IV.
 Schooling

 One of the most striking trends of the last 100 years is the amount of schooling attained in the United States.
-Claudia Goldin (2006) chronicles the rise in schooling overall, and Goldin and Lawrence Katz (1999) describe the rise of secondary education in particular.
+Goldin (2006) chronicles the rise in schooling overall, and Goldin and Katz (1999) describe the rise of secondary education in particular.
 These trends translate into a large increase in hours spent in school by potential workers.

 In 1900, high school enrollment as a percent of the population of 14-17 year olds was only 10.6 percent.
 However, this number surely underestimates the fraction of that age group that was in school.
-According to our calculations from the Census, in 1900 47 percent of those

-14-17 years old reported themselves as being enrolled in school during the past year; 45 percent of boys reported themselves as being enrolled in school and 55 percent reported themselves as being gainfully employed.
-Our reading of the early literature reveals that a significant number of this age group was enrolled in grades 6-8, having fallen behind in their education for various reasons (e.g. Roland P. Falkner (1911), Dennis H. Cooke (1931)).
+According to our calculations from the Census (using IPUMs), in 1900 47 percent of those 14-17 years old reported themselves as being enrolled in school during the past year; 45 percent of boys reported themselves as being enrolled in school and 55 percent reported themselves as being gainfully employed.
+Our reading of the early literature reveals that a significant number of this age group was enrolled in grades 6-8, having fallen behind in their education for various reasons (e.g. Falkner (1911), Cooke (1931)).
 Thus, high school enrollment underestimate enrollment by this group.
-The U.S. Department of Education's Digest of Education (DES) begins reporting alternative measures of enrollment rates beginning in 1940.
+The Digest of Education (DES) begins reporting alternative measures of enrollment rates beginning in 1940.
 The DES figures are very similar to the Census figures in 1940, 79 percent, whereas the ratio of high school students to the 14-17 year old population is 73 percent in 1940.

 We estimate time spent in school for the 14-17 year old age group as the product of (i) the fraction of 14-17 year olds enrolled in school (using the Census estimates before 1940 and the DES statistics afterward); (ii) the average days attended per enrollee; and (iii) hours spent in class and on homework per day attended.
-The average days attended by enrolled student (grades K-12) are available from Historical Statistics (Goldin (2006)).
+The average days attended by enrolled student

+(grades K-12) are available from Historical Statistics (Goldin (2006)).
 The hours spent per day attended are based on time use studies of high school students starting from the 1930s and other surveys, discussed in the data appendix.
 The estimates are around 7 hours per day attended in the 1930s to around 7.8 hours per day attended starting in the 1980s.

 We also use enrollment rates from the Census and the DES, augmented with college enrollment data, for the population ages 18-24.
 Time spent by college students is computed as the product of (i) full-time equivalent enrollment in college; and (ii) annual hours spent by college students.
 The college enrollment estimates are based on standard sources, detailed in the data appendix.
-Time spent by college students is based on the time use estimates by Alfred G. Goldsmith and C. C. Crawford (1928), George A. Lundberg, Mirra Komarovsky, and Mary Alice McInerny (1934) and the surveys compiled by Philip Babcock and Mindy Marks (2008).
+Time spent by college students is based on the time use estimates by Goldsmith and Crawford (1928), Lundberg et al (1934) and the surveys compiled by Babcock and Marks (2008).
 The estimates from the 1920s to the 1960s indicate college students spent about 40 hours per week while in school.
 Babcock and Marks (2008) find that the time fell to 27 hours per week in 2004.
 Before 1960, the Census estimates of enrollment rates are greater than those implied by college enrollment rates.
 We assume that these additional students spent the same amount of time as high school students, as detailed above.